Hafizrna/Islamic-Quiz-App-/README.md

 # Islamic-Quiz-App-
-Here is the Islamic Quiz app which i make for practice as front end developer.
+Here is the clone of Islamic Quiz App which is developed by AbdulRehman for improving his front end skills.